 Specific Marketing Standards

-Specific marketing standards are set out in Part B of Annex I to Regulation (EC) No 1580/2007 for the following products:
+Specific marketing standards, detailed below, are set out in Part B of Annex I to Regulation (EU) 543/2011 for the following products:

 Vegetables and salads